isaacsas/isaacsas.github.io/_news/announcement_3.md

 related_posts: false
 ---

-New paper, **The molecular reach of antibodies crucially underpins their viral neutralisation capacity**, in Nature Communications.
+New paper, [**An Unstructured Mesh Reaction-Drift-Diffusion Master Equation with Reversible Reactions**](https://doi.org/10.1007/s11538-024-01392-z), in the Bulletin of Mathematical Biology.